 Parents may notice that their child is having trouble with identifying colours, or that they have a low tolerance for colouring in, or other activities which are reliant on colour.

-Eye testing by an optometrist is the best way to identify if your child has CVD, and could benefit from colour blind glasses.
-We believe it is important for children to see a behavioural optometrist before they start school, because children’s vision problems (like colour blindness) can have a negative impact on learning.
+While this simplified colour blind test may be useful, the best way to identify if your child has CVD, and could benefit from colour blind glasses, is to see an optometrist.
+At Aphrodite Livanes Eyecare Plus, we believe it is important for children to see a behavioural optometrist before they start school – not just for a colour blind test, but because it allows for early identification of children’s vision problems which could negatively impact their learning.

 Vision is truly an amazing process.
 Receptors in the retina at the back of the eye send signals to the brain via the optic nerve, to be interpreted as sight.